JustinKim98/Sapphire/README.md

 ## Contact

-You can contact me via e-mail (utilForever at gmail.com).
+You can contact me via e-mail (jwkimrhkgkr@gmail.com or jwkim98@kaist.ac.kr).
 I am always happy to answer questions or help with any issues you might have, and please be sure to share any additional work or your creations with me, I love seeing what other people are making.

 ## References